 Source: What Would Taylor Swift Wear?

-So you would want to wear horizontal stripes on something tight-fitting, to make your slim waist as noticeable as possible.
+So you would want to wear horizontal stripes on something tight-fitting, such as this sweater on Taylor Swift here, to make your slim waist as noticeable as possible.

 Thick Waist: Apple and Rectangle Body Types

 If your breasts and hips are barely wider than your waist (making you a rectangle shape), or your waist is disproportionately thick compared to your long limbs (apple shape), you’ll want to camouflage your waist size so it’s harder for people to tell exactly how thick it is.

 Source: Lyst, Rag & Bone Ash striped top.

 You should wear horizontal stripes on a top that’s loose and square-shaped, such as this one above, giving you a cute, blocky appearance on top.
 You could also highlight your legs with skinny jeans or a miniskirt.

 That way people will just assume your waist is as slim as the rest of you, proportionally; and the stripes will add an illusion of greater height (and therefore slimness).

 If you have big boobs, remember to choose a low-cut top, or else the horizontal stripes could make you look even more top-heavy.

 Good for Just About Everyone: Boatneck Tops